 Adèle joined Becket after spending four years as an associate in the appellate practice at Winston & Strawn in Washington, D.C.
 From 2007 to 2008, Adèle clerked for Hon.
 Edith Brown Clement on the U.S. Court of Appeals for the Fifth Circuit in New Orleans.
 Before she became a lawyer, Adèle worked for a Canadian Member of Parliament and spent two years covering international religious freedom and social issues for the Evangelical Fellowship of Canada.

 Adèle received her A.B. in Politics, magna cum laude, from Princeton University in 2001 and graduated from Notre Dame Law School with honors in 2007.
 Adèle attended secondary school in British Columbia, where her family still lives.
-Adèle enjoys cooking Ethiopian food, watching crew regattas, and taking family walks with her husband and two children.
+Adèle enjoys cooking Ethiopian food, watching crew regattas, and taking family walks with her husband and three children.